How to Choose Pottery Glaze – A Beginner Glaze Guide

 Second:

 You can use the microwave test in coordination with the first test.
 You will take a test piece and microwave it after you fill it with water.
-If the surface didn’t vitrify properly, the clay body will absorb the water, and it will become extremely hot.
-When this happens, the water can form a questionable bond that interferes between the clay and the glaze.
-The thermal shock from hot water can cause it to chip the glaze.
+If the surface didn’t vitrify properly, the clay body will absorb water and become extremely hot.
+When this happens, the water can form a questionable bond that interferes with the clay and the glaze.
+The thermal shock from hot water can chip the glaze.
 You may also see crazed matte on the outside and tight liner on the inside.

-Specific types of glazes like metallic and lusters can spark a fire in the microwave.
-Don’t choose this glaze if you want to use it as a plate for food, even if you never plan to use it in the microwave—somebody else might.
+Specific types of glazes, such as metallic and luster glazes, can spark a fire in the microwave.
+Don’t choose this glaze if you want to use it as a plate for food, even if you never plan to microwave it, somebody else might.

 You can find out more about how to use your pottery in the microwave by reading Is Pottery Microwave Safe